Metaform/dcsa/content/en/requirements/dataplane.server_requirements.md

 ERP system or uploading static files to a system.
 The speeds-and-feeds of the data must be taken into account here.

-Similarly, to fulfill the "adding new assets" requirement, the Discovery API ([see Public-facing APIs](#121-public-facing-apis)) may simply point to a flat file or database that contains AAS information, and modifications to it happen via file/db access.
+Similarly, to fulfill the "adding new assets" requirement, the Discovery API ([see Public-facing APIs](#131-public-facing-apis)) may simply point to a flat file or database that contains AAS information, and modifications to it happen via file/db access.
 Here, the level of concurrency and the frequency of those updates will play a significant role.

+> **Open question**: what ingest formats do we have to consider?
+Requirements were brought forward to support OPC UA
+> Nodeset files as well as ERP systems being the actual data source.
+Are there other formats such as CSV files?
+JSON
+> files containing AAS-compliant submodel data?

-#### 1.2.2.1 Security, Authentication and Authorization
+#### 1.3.2.1 Security, Authentication and Authorization

 All internal APIs must be protected with appropriate authentication and authorization mechanisms.
 Which exact mechanisms are used is dependent on the system(s) used to fulfill the requirements listed above.